blackbaud/skyux2/CONTRIBUTING.md

     - It allows you to get feedback sooner.
 In the case where you need to make pervasive coding style changes, for example, catching that in a small code review lets you update the rest of your code that may need the same changes before you submit it.
     - It demonstrates that your code is modular and does not contain excessive interdependencies.
 For instance, if you have Component B that is a child component of Component A, you should be able to author, test, document, review, and release Component B in the absence of Component A. If your changes must include both Component A and Component B to be tested and reviewed, then it raises a red flag that these components may be too tightly coupled and should be refactored.
 - **If you make an API change that affects inputs and outputs for a component, we recommend that you provide your potential (not working) documentation and demo to the SKY UX team for review.** This lets us head off any API issues before implementation.
 Contributors should keep in mind that the API can change in the course of development.
+- **If you make a new component that can be used in a form, it must implement Angular's `ControlValueAccessor` class so that it can function with both reactive and template-driven form setups.

 ## Localization